Custom Components

 Components Connecting to a Third-Party Provider

-Such components need an API key of the provider to connect to it.
+Components that connect to third-party providers need an API key of the provider to connect to it.
 An example may be a generator connecting to a model provider.
 The easiest way to handle this is by storing the API key in an environment variable and then retrieving it in the component's run() method.

 The following component shows how to do this.
 First, you add the env_var_name init parameter and then you retrieve this value in the run() method using os.getenv(self.env_var_name).
 The retrieved value is stored in loaded_api_key.